Determinate vs. Indeterminate Tomatoes: Which to Grow in Santa Cruz County

 Determinate varieties still useful for concentrated harvests

-Comparing Determinate and Indeterminate
+How Do Determinate and Indeterminate Tomatoes Compare?

 Plant Size and Space Requirements